International Champagne Horse Registry

 (all above are champagne horses)

 Champagne skin is this color EVERYWHERE that there is colored hair on the horse.
-There are usually fewer freckles under the main body hair.

 around the eyes,